paradise-fi/divine/doc/manual/dios.md

 like other programs and the resulting bitcode files can be linked just as easily.

-The remaining services, though, must be somehow provided by DIVINE, since they are not readily available as libraries.
+The remaining services, though, must be somehow supplied by DIVINE, since they are not readily available as libraries.
 Some of them are part of the virtual machine, like memory management and interrupt control (cf. [The DIVINE Virtual Machine]).
 The rest is provided by an "operating system".
-In principle, you can write your own small operating system for use with DIVINE; however, to make common verification tasks easier, DIVINE ships with a small OS that provides a subset of POSIX interfaces that should cover the requirements of a typical user-level program.
+In principle, you can write your own small operating system for use with DIVINE; however, to make common verification tasks easier, DIVINE ships with a small OS that implements a subset of POSIX interfaces that should cover the requirements of a typical user-level program.